AlaskaAirlines/WC-Generator/template/.github/CONTRIBUTING.md

 Example messages when using Conventional Commits:

 ```
-$ build: update to build step to include postCSS
+$ build: update the build step to include postCSS

 $ docs: address issue #14, typo in install instructions